Our non-releasable Ambassador Birds are living out their natural lives comfortably—with room service—in safe and private

 Great Horned Owl (Bubo virginianus)

-Brinley was about 3 years old when she was hit by a car in 2005.
+Brinley was in full adult plumage when she was hit by a car in the Lower Mainland in 2005.
 Her right wing was so badly damaged that part of it had to be amputated.
 She came to MARS in 2012 from The Raptors wildlife rescue in Duncan.

 Brinley is a large bird who can be a bit intimidating, but she is usually calm in public as she is used to working in front of a large audience.
 She will raise her wings on command to display her amputation.
 She uses her feet to catch and hold prey.
 Her feet have a crush force of 400 psi which equals the force of a wolf’s jaw!

 She is a calm, patient bird who bonds well with her handlers and depends on them for support while out in the field.
 Head scratches from her handler are one of her favourite things!
 She is over 15 years of age with a life expectancy of 30 years.
-She eats 1/4 quail and 2 mice each day and weighs about 1.5 – 2.0 kg.
+She eats 1/4 quail or two mice each day and weighs about 1.5 – 2.0 kg.

 Great Horned Owl COOL FACTS: